-Directors and key managerial personnel
+Directors and key managerial personnel:

-During the year under review, there was no change in constitution of the Board of Directors of your Company.
-The first term of five years of Mr. Chandru Bakhtiani as an Independent Directors expired on 31st March, 2019.
-Mr. Bakhtiani though eligible for another term of five years, conveyed his decision of not seeking further appointment.
-The Nomination & Remuneration Committee has identified Mr. Asit Sharma and recommended his appointment as an Independent Director.
-Based on the recommendation of the Nomination and Remuneration Committee, the Board of Directors in its meeting held on 15th July, 2019 appointed Mrs. Rimpy Jeswani as an Additional (Independent) Director.
-Pursuant to the provisions of Section 160 of the Companies Act, 2013, Mrs. Jeswani will be vacating the office at the ensuing Annual General Meeting.
+During the year under review, there was change in constitution of the Board of Directors of your Company.
+Mr. Asit Sharma an Independent Directors resigned from the board.
+The Nomination & Remuneration Committee has identified Mr. Anshul Darshan Kukreja and recommended his appointment as an Independent Director.
+Based on the recommendation of the Nomination and Remuneration Committee, the Board of Directors in its meeting held on 28th November, 2019 appointed Mr. Mr. Anshul Darshan Kukreja as an Additional (Independent) Director.
+Pursuant to the provisions of Section 160 of the Companies Act,2013, Mr. Sharma will be vacating the office at the ensuing Annual General Meeting.

-In view of her wide enlightened experience in business and management, Nomination and Remuneration Committee recommended the appointment of Mrs Rimpy Jeswani as an Independent Director.
-Accordingly, the Board of Directors in its meeting held on 15th July, 2019 appointed Mrs Rimpy Jeswani as an Additional Director (Independent).
-According to the provisions of Section 160 of the Companies Act,2013, Mrs Jeswani will be relinquishing the office at the ensuing Annual General Meeting.
-The Board of Directors is of the view that associating Mrs Rimpy Jeswani as Director, the Company would benefit immensely.
-Hence, in compliance with the provisions of Section 149 of the Companies Act, 2013 and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, it is proposed to appoint Mrs Rimpy Jeswani as an Independent Director of the Company to hold office for a consecutive term of five years commencing from 15th July, 2019.
+Mr. Anshul Darshan Kukreja is the Commerce Graduate.
+He has varied experience of working with manufacturing companies, running his own exclusive regional distributorship and also providing professional consultancy services for business development.
+The Board of Directors is of the view that associating Mr. Anshul Darshan Kukreja as Director, the Company would benefit immensely.
+Hence, in compliance with the provisions of Section 149 of the Companies Act, 2013 and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, it is proposed to appoint Mr. Anshul Darshan Kukreja as an Independent Director of the Company to hold office for a consecutive term of five years commencing from 28th November, 2019.

 To comply with the requirements of the Companies Act, 2013 and Articles of Association of the Company, Mrs. Kavita N. Hingorani shall retire by rotation at the forthcoming Annual General Meeting.
-Being eligible, she has offered herself for re-appointment.
+Being eligible, she has offered herself for reappointment.
 During the year under review, none of the non-executive directors had any pecuniary relationship or transactions with the Company.
 Mr. Narain Hingorani, Managing Director of the Company is Chief Executive Officer.
 Mr. D.S.
 Karnale was appointed as Chief Finance Officer with effect from 15th July, 2019.
-The Company is in search of an ideal candidate for the post of the Company Secretary.